Computing homotopy classes for diagrams: Mathematical background

 \subsection{Equivariant spaces}

 Let $G$ be a fixed finite group.
-Spaces with a $G$-action ($G$-spaces) are functors $G \to \sSet$ and their category will be denoted $\GsSet$.
+If we interpret $G$ as a one-object category, spaces with a $G$-action ($G$-spaces) are functors $G \to \sSet$ and their category will be denoted $\GsSet$.
 This category is equipped with a model structure that is described below and is different from the projective model structure on diagrams of spaces.
 However, a theorem of Elmendorff says that this category if Quillen equivalent to $\sSetOG$ for the so called category of orbits $\OG$ (consisting of all orbits $G/H$ and all equivariant maps between them).
 This is how questions of homotopical nature regarding $\GsSet$ are answered: by translating to $\sSetOG$ and solving there.

 For the purpose of the translation, it will be useful to describe the generating set of cofibrations for $\GsSet$.
 They are given by inclusions $\partial \stdsimp \then \times G/H \to \stdsimp \then \times G/H$, for all $\then \geq 0$ and for all subgroups $H$ of $G$.
 Thus, a cell of $X$ is a map $\stdsimp \then \times G/H \to X$, i.e.\ an $\then$-simplex of the fixed point space $X^H$.
 Similarly to simplicial sets, every object is cofibrant.
 The functor $\Phi \colon \GsSet \to \sSetOG$ takes a $G$-space to the collection of its $H$-fixed point subspaces, for all subgroups $H$ of $G$ and all action maps between them.
 It is not too difficult to see\footnote{ However, we remark that this requires commutation of certain limits and colimits and as such does not hold in arbitrary categories, but only in categories exhibiting this kind of ``exactness''. } that a cell $\stdsimp\then \times G/H \ra X$ gives a cell $\stdsimp \then \times \OG(-, G/H) \to \Phi(X)$ and, in this way, the diagram $\Phi(X)$ is cellular for any cellular $G$-space $X$ (with cells of $\Phi(X)$ corresponding to those of $X$).